typelevel/typelevel.github.com/_events/2018-03-20-summit-boston.md

     speakers: ["jozic"]
     title: "Tracking with Writer Monad"
     summary: "This talk will tell the story of one team at eBay which used to do data tracking in a healthy side-effecting manner.
 Until the team realized that it’s not that healthy.
 The solution was found in a Writer Monad (residing in the cats library) as well as in the fact that the writer monad can stay in shades.
 Some people, especially when they are new to typed FP, don’t like/feel comfortable to see words like Semigroup, Traversable, Writer and such in their domain code.
 The talk will show how those “scary” parts can be “hidden” by domain specific extension methods."
+  - time: TBD
+    speakers: ["lucabelli"]
+    title: "Why Monads?"
+    summary: "Monads remain a somewhat mysterious concept in Functional Programming, even though the number of tutorials and blog posts trying to “monadsplain” is at an all-time high.
+Rather than answering the classical question “What is a Monad?”, we are going to dig more into “Why Monads?”.
+Building intuition on why monads are useful will help better understand what they are as well.
+We’ll start with a simple function in a monadless world and we’ll see how annoying it would be to use it in different contexts (List, Maybe, Either).
+As soon as we are sufficiently frustrated we’ll invoke our friendly Monad and see how much easier our life becomes."
 ---

 ## About the Summit